peterhurford/checkr/README.md

 (1) The tight integration with the validations package lets you more clearly specify the preconditions and postconditions.

 (2) You can be a lot more specific about the preconditions you can specify on the random objects.
-Revolution Analytics's objects are always one class and all objects of that class, whereas with this package you can mix and match classes and specify other things (e.g., all >0).
+Revolution Analytics' objects are always one class and all objects of that class, whereas with this package you can mix and match classes and specify other things (e.g., all >0).

-(3) The random object generator is smarter (a.k.a. biased), making sure to explicitly test important things you might forget (e.g., a vector of all negative numbers) and that might not come up in a truly random generator (like Revolution Analytics's).
+(3) The random object generator is smarter (a.k.a. biased), making sure to explicitly test important things you might forget (e.g., a vector of all negative numbers) and that might not come up in a truly random generator (like Revolution Analytics').

 (4) This version naturally integrates with Hadley's popular testthat package.